shubhambjadhavar/terraform-provider-expensify/README.md

 ### Import a User Data
 1. Write manually a `resource` configuration block for the user as shown in [example usage](#example-usage).
 Imported user will be mapped to this block.
 2. Run the command `terraform import expensify_employee.employee [POLICY_ID]:[EMAIL_ID]` to import user.
-3. For policy ID, go to `Settings -> Policies -> Group -> Select the appropriate policy` and note the policy ID from the url.<br>
+3. For policy ID, go to `Settings -> Policies -> Group -> Select the appropriate policy` and note the policy ID from the URL.<br>
    ```For example in Policy url - "https://www.expensify.com/policy?param={policyID:22E95AFCD33ABE2BB8}", "22E95AFCD33ABE2BB8" is Policy ID```
 4. Run `terraform plan`, if output show `0 to addd, 0 to change and 0 to destroy` user import is successful, otherwise recheck the employee data in resource block with employee data in the policy in Expensify website.